 Money is created in the act of transaction.
 Either the business sector creates an IOU and hands it over as wage payment to the household sector, or the central bank creates uno actu deposits for the wage receivers and corresponding overdrafts for the firms.
 The purchase of the output destroys money = deposits at the central bank.
 This is how fiat money works.
 The transactions themselves create/destroy money.

 At the logical beginning of economic activity, there is neither a stock of goods nor of money.
 All physical stocks have to be produced and money is produced (or ‘created out of nothing’) by the central bank/banking system.
-Economic analysis starts at zero.
+The economic analysis starts at zero.
 And this holds also for the theory of money.

 You say: “Simultaneous is a relative when money moves faster than fruit.”